berndreinhold/cheat_sheets/cheatsheet_ML_2022.md

 - Interesting comments/reply and references therein: https://stats.stackexchange.com/questions/474058/number-of-parameters-and-neural-networks (To be read as of June 2022)
 - 175 Billion ML parameters for GPT-3: https://arxiv.org/abs/2005.14165 (To be read as of June 2022)

+### Mahalanobis distance
+- distance of one observation to the modes of its distribution in an n-dimensional space.
+- how many standard deviation is an observation away from a  distribution D?

 ## Book Recommendations
 - Twitter feed (Chris Albon, Mai 22, 2022)
 - "What are the best ML books to come out in the last three years?
 They can be code-focused, theory-focused, whatever, but they have to be books"